Understanding Your Report

 Monthly Histogram

-This chart breaks down polluted days (above WHO threshold) month by month.
+This chart breaks down polluted days (above EU standard threshold) month by month.

 • Colors range from green (few polluted days) to red (many polluted days)